-This is the core part of the plan - it spells out its goal, purpose, objectives, results and actions.
-The goal, purpose and objectives set the biological targets for the population.
+This is the core part of the plan - it spells out its goal, purpose, favourable reference values, objectives, results and actions.
+The goal, purpose, favourable reference values and objectives set the biological targets for the population.
 The results correspond to those factors which need to be in place in order to address the problems and improve the situation.
 The actions necessary to achieve these results, along with their priority ratings, timescales and implementing organisations are also presented here.